Marwa-Khan/CS_Tools/readme.txt

-hello this is readme file, with practice.py
+hello this is readme file, with practice.py, now will push to github for viewing